NamesTim/healthE/README.md

 # healthE
-Collection for inputs for a healthy instance of one's life in time.
+Collection for inputs for a healthy instance at a time